StefanButacu/ToySocialNetworkGUI/README.md

 Add VM options and paste this --add-opens=javafx.graphics/javafx.scene=org.controlsfx.controls

-Toy Social Network - University Project in collaboration with [Butacu Stefan](https://github.com/StefanButacu)
+Toy Social Network - University Project in collaboration between [Butacu Stefan](https://github.com/StefanButacu) and [Cadar Eduard](https://github.com/eduardcadar)

 ## General info
   - The application allows the user to create an account, log in, and main features are